 Zillow and Trulia have set up a business model that charges Realtors for leads that have been captured from their web page.
 To make their business work they had to rank high in the Search Engine Results like Google.
 They have even gone as far as getting Yahoo Search Engine to buy a large portion of their company.
 Anyway, to accomplish their goal of placing in top search results they had programmers tap into County Records so they could display the info that was in county records on their web page (Zillow and Trulia).
 We all know that county records are never updated and they never reflect true home prices.
 The programmers that work for Zillow and Trulia are aware that the info that they are showing people is not accurate but they do not care.
-In fact I have had discussions with Zillow Employees who said they don’t want to update their web page with accurate info because they want buyers that are interested in Real Estate to call a local Realtor for updates.
-If that is the case then why waste your time looking at their web site when you don’t even know if the houses that you are looking at have already sold or if the price has dropped $30,000 and you don’t even know?
+In fact, I have had discussions with Zillow Employees who said they don’t want to update their web page with accurate info because they want buyers that are interested in Real Estate to call a local Realtor for updates.
+If that is the case then why waste your time looking at their website when you don’t even know if the houses that you are looking at have already sold or if the price has dropped $30,000 and you don’t even know?

 I have been a Realtor in Richland Washington for a long time and I have worked really hard to build a Real Estate Business that strives for customer service.
-I have lived in my Community for over 20 years and I understand everything their is to know about home prices and the current economic conditions in my community.
-I find it offensive that a rookie Real Estate Agent can with no experience can move to my community and be a Zillow Pro in 1 day.
-All they have to do is call up Zillow and sign an Advertising Agreement with a 6 month contract and they are now a Zillow Pro.
+I have lived in my community for over 20 years and I understand everything there is to know about home prices and the current economic conditions in my community.
+I find it offensive that a rookie Real Estate Agent with no experience can move to my community and be a Zillow Pro in 1 day.
+All they have to do is call up Zillow and sign an Advertising Agreement with a 6-month contract and they are now a Zillow Pro.
 Sure, Zillow is a great advertising platform that charges Realtors for links back to their web site similar to a paid directory but that should not be able to confuse the average home buyer who is looking for a knowledgeable professional in Real Estate or accurate Real Estate info on home for sale.

 If you are a Realtor and you agree with me then I strongly recommend that you report Zillow and Trulia to Google for providing false content and offering paid links to your Real Estate web page.
 Zillow and Trulia are like a black hole that wants to try to capture every home for sale from 3rd parties (Scraping).
 They get most of their content from Realtors who blog thinking Zillow and Trulia will send them more leads.

-I want to take a few minutes to explain why I don’t like the how Zillow and Trulia are creating their backlinks for SEO to their site.
+I want to take a few minutes to explain why I don’t like how Zillow and Trulia are creating their backlinks for SEO to their site.
 Zillow and Trulia are hiding links in widgets that they have created for Realtors to use on their web page.
 For Example, a Realtor can visit Trulia and they can see a cool badge that they want to put on their web page that says Zillow Pro.
 So the Realtor will think wow this makes me look smart so I am going to add this widget to my web page.
 They don’t realize that when they download that badge that they are giving Zillow a backlink that will improve Zillow Rankings.
-I have spoke to Zillow about this and told them that I thought this was unethical and they said their is nothing wrong with widgets.
+I have spoken to Zillow about this and told them that I thought this was unethical and they said their is nothing wrong with widgets.
 However, for some reason when I read the Google Rules on this they seem to differ to me?

 How does Google Work?